Amboise France exploring the Loire Valley

 The menu is small with only three options in each of the categories of starters, mains, and desserts.
 Their menu rotates weekly, so I will not be recommending any particular dish or dishes because they change.
 Everything we ate was simply superb, fresh and local which we love.
 The wine pairings recommended were amazing and I can’t say enough good things about this restaurant.

-Just around the corner from the main shopping street and its clock tower sites Les Arpents.
+Just around the corner from the main shopping street and its clock tower site Les Arpents.
 Again the usual French set menus to choose from and any choices are superb.
 The service is incredibly helpful and friendly and there is always someone who speaks a little English to help out with your choices.
 As always the food is local and prepared superbly.

 If you want to really treat yourself and eat at a Chateau my pick would be the Chateau de Pray.
 It is 2 km from Amboise and set in a simply beautiful park overlooking the Loire.
 This is true gourmet foodie heaven.
 It has one Michelin star and the food is absolutely incredible but pricey.
-The stunning L’Orangerie room sits partly carved into the rock of the hillside which are known here as troglodyte caves but has two huge bay windows to enjoy the views.
+The stunning L’Orangerie room sits partly carved into the rock of the hillside which is known here as troglodyte caves but has two huge bay windows to enjoy the views.

 What to see in Amboise

 It is well known that Leonardo da Vinci came to Amboise in 1516 and was here until he died in 1519.
-He stayed at the small Chateau which is a stroll from the centre of Amboise.
+He stayed at the small Chateau Clos Luce which is a stroll from the centre of Amboise.

-If you have some mobility issues may I suggest taking the Little Train.
+If you have some mobility issues may I suggest taking the Little Train?
 Tickets can be purchased from the Office D’Tourism on the main road which cost 7 euros each.
 For that, you get a 40-minute tour of the town and its attractions.
-The driver who was extremely helpful and spoke some English put us in a carriage on our own as we were the only English speaking persons onboard.
+The driver who was extremely helpful and spoke some English put us in a carriage on our own as we were the only English-speaking persons onboard.
 We had our own pre-recorded commentary whilst all the other carriages had French.